How to Fix the SSL/TLS Handshake Failed Error?

 Here’s the Client-Side Errors and its Solution

-Let’s see some of the common causes of SSL/TLS Handshake fail error in detail.
+Let’s see some of the common causes of SSL Handshake fail error in detail.

 1. Incorrect System Time